The Best of Mr. Mister

-The Best of Mr. Mister is a compilation album of the 1980s band Mr. Mister's billboard hits and some of their other well-known songs.
-It contains the billboard hits "Broken Wings", "Kyrie", "Hunters of the Night", "Is It Love", "Black/White" and "Something Real (Inside Me/Inside You)."
-It ends with the previously unreleased song entitled "Waiting in My Dreams" (which was originally intended for Pull (1990), an album that would go unreleased until 2010).
+The Best of Mr. Mister is a compilation album of American pop rock band Mr. Mister's hits and some of their other well-known songs.
+It contains the hits "Broken Wings", "Kyrie", "Hunters of the Night", "Is It Love", "Black/White" and "Something Real (Inside Me/Inside You)".
+It ends with the previously unreleased song entitled "Waiting in My Dreams" (which was originally intended for Pull, an album that would go unreleased until 2010).

 All the tracks are single edits and are remastered from the original recordings.